Calculating ROI for Your Cybersecurity Project: How to Choose the Right Security Tools

 Reach out to our team

 The cybersecurity landscape is genuinely complex.
-At CyVent, for example, our mission is to support CISOs as they select and sort through the different offerings on the market.
-Calculating cybersecurity ROI helps prepare for the coming environment where the fight will be AI vs. AI, and companies that do not have the appropriate AI talent and tools may be at a disadvantage.
+At CyVent, our mission is to support CISOs and security teams as they select and sort through the different offerings on the market.
+Calculating cybersecurity ROI helps prepare for the current environment where the fight is already AI vs. AI, and companies that do not have the appropriate AI talent and tools may be at a disadvantage.

-We're just an email or a phone call away, eager to provoke your thoughts and arm you with the tools to preempt more and remediate less.
+We're just an email or a phone call away, eager to hear your thoughts and arm you with the tools to preempt more and remediate less.

 Ever been tempted to download the beta version of your favorite app, ready to test out all the cool new features before everyone else?